 Another crowd-pleaser is Har Gow.
 Delicate in form and preparation, this extraordinary dish contains plump shrimp bits bursting with natural sweetness complemented by the tender dumpling skin.
 Let your taste buds embark on a dim sum adventure in Singapore.

-Tim Ho Wan PEAK is located at B2-02, The Shoppes.
+Tim Ho Wan PEAK is located at The Shoppes, #B2-02.

 Dim sum is a social affair with dishes made for sharing.
 As you dine with others, it’s important to keep in mind some of the dining etiquette that accompanies dim sum.